Canon G12 vs SX530

 It is notable that the G12 has a hotshoe, while the SX530 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the G12 and the SX530 have been discontinued, but can regularly be found used on eBay.
+Both the G12 and the SX530 have been discontinued, but can regularly be found used on ebay.
 The G12 was replaced by the Canon G15, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the G12 and SX530 can be found, respectively, in the Canon G12 Manual (free pdf) or the online Canon SX530 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon G12 and the Canon SX530?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.